 Mr. Widman is a student and leader of arbitration theory and practice.
-He has authored 20 articles, guidebooks, and chapters on arbitration, and he has spoken at over 45 professional and bar association meetings on arbitration and ethics.
+He has authored over 20 articles, guidebooks, and chapters on arbitration, and he has spoken at over 50 professional and bar association meetings on arbitration and ethics.
 Topics have covered a vast array of arbitration issues – process, rules and procedures, jurisdiction and arbitrability, class arbitration, and decision making.
 See Articles/Speaking List.
 In addition, since 1998, Mr. Widman has been on the select national teaching faculty of the American Arbitration Association, where he instructs new arbitrators on best practices.
-He has taught arbitration in law school, and has consulted internationally on arbitration programs.
+He has taught arbitration for the AHLA, in law school, and has consulted internationally on arbitration programs.

 “It is evident that Arbitrator Widman fully considered the parties’ arguments and thoroughly evaluated and discussed the relevant case law…”

 --- from 2016 judicial decision confirming healthcare award;

 “You did such a fabulous job during our arbitration.”

 “This is a truly excellent analysis and opinion.
 You should be on the bench (federal) so rulings like this could make law in the public arena.”

 --- from co-arbitrator following issuance of evidentiary order;

 “When we worked together on the arbitration, I witnessed in you the high level of professional practice, knowledge, and drive you can achieve in a long and complex matter.
 In sum, you became the backbone of the panel.”